-SWOG Cancer Research Network's mission is to improve the practice of cancer medicine in preventing, detecting, and treating cancer, and to enhance the quality of life for cancer survivors, primarily through design and conduct of clinical trials.
-SWOG is a National Cancer Institute-supported network of cancer researchers at more than 1,300 sites in the U.S., Canada, and beyond.
+The mission of SWOG Cancer Research Network is to significantly improve lives through cancer clinical trials and translational research.
+SWOG is a National Cancer Institute-supported network of more than 5,000 cancer researchers at more than 650 institutions in the U.S., Canada, and beyond.
 Additional educational and cancer research support is provided by SWOG's non-profit philanthropic partner, The Hope Foundation for Cancer Research.